 Wattlefield Pottery Shop

-I make wheel – thrown pottery for daily life at my Norfolk studio.
+At Wattlefield Pottery I make wheel – thrown items for daily life at my Norfolk studio.

 My studio is tiny.
 It’s really only just big enough for my wheel, kiln, and a small work bench.
 I collect water from an outside tap into the bowl from my old fashioned wash stand next to my wheel – there are no luxuries like heating.